 They believe the bagger was in the cave searching for food due to a rare blizzard snowstorm that occurred in January 2021.
 Officials called it “the most intense storm in the last 50 years.”

 At that time, many animals struggled to find berries, worms, and other insects to eat, which lead to them venturing underground to look for food.

 Archaeologists said that most of the coins were Roman-era coins that originated from the north and the eastern countries near the Mediterranean sea.

 The researchers told El Pais the one minted in London was one of the most well preserved coins and is “bronze, weighing between eight and 10 grams, with an approximate 4% silver.”

 “The quantity of coins recovered, as well as the undoubted archaeological interest of the transition to the early medieval period, make the hoard discovered at Bercio an exceptional find,” they wrote.

 This is the second time in the past thirty days there has been a discovery of Roman-era coins in Europe.
-In December, Israeli researchers found ain a shipwreck off the ancient port of Caesarea.
+In December, Israeli researchers found a Roman-era golden ring, coins, and other items in a shipwreck off the ancient port of Caesarea.